Newcomers to Canada

 The underground economy

 The CRA works to maintain the confidence of Canadians in the fairness and honesty of Canada’s tax system.
-As part of its efforts to fight the underground economy, the CRA works with the provinces and territories, private sector, and other countries and regions to encourage compliance with Canada’s tax laws and ensure that those who do not comply have no unfair advantage over honest taxpayers.
+As part of the efforts to fight the underground economy, the CRA works with the provinces and territories, private sector and other countries and regions to encourage compliance with Canada’s tax laws and ensure that those who do not comply have no unfair advantage over honest taxpayers.

 The CRA has developed a balanced approach to fighting the underground economy.
 This approach includes:

-- activities such as audits which ensure that income and expenses are properly reported.
-An audit may lead to a reassessment of tax, and the imposition of penalty and interest
+- audit activities that ensure that income and expenses are properly reported (an audit may lead to a reassessment of tax and the imposition of penalty and interest)

-- an educational strategy to increase awareness of the risks and consequences of participating in the underground economy
+- education to increase awareness of the risks and consequences of participating in the underground economy

 Note